cjlee112/relatex/doc/command.rst

 the ``pnas`` template on a ``test.tex`` input file will generate a ``test_pnas.tex`` output file.

+Note that ReLaTeX also looks for an ``affiliations.txt`` *affiliations* file in the current directory.
+For more info see :doc:`affiliations`.

 In addition, it accepts the following options:

 * ``--bbl BBL-PATH``: some templates (e.g. PNAS) require